 - Medical Practicioners

 - Audiologists

 - Psychologists

 - Augmentative communication

 - Speech language pathologists

 - Provincial Schools

 - o Deaf, deaf-blind

 - Hard of hearing

 - o LD

-- o ADHD
+- ADHD

-- NWLHIN
+- North West Local Health Integration Network (NWLHIN)

 - Occupational/Physical Therapists

-- Special Equipment Amount guidelines
+- Special Equipment Amount (SEA) guidelines

-SEA provides monies to boards to assist with the costs of equipment recommended and deemed essential in supporting students with special education needs, where the need for specific equipment is recommended or determined by a qualified professional.
+SEA provides funds to boards to assist with the costs of equipment recommended and deemed essential in supporting students with special education needs, where the need for specific equipment is recommended or determined by a qualified professional.
 This equipment is to provide students with accommodations that are directly required and essential to access the Ontario curriculum and/or a board-determined alternative program and/or course and/or to attend school.